 If you want a great way to save money and have more control over the construction process, you should build on your land.
-Where do you start?
+But, to build on-site homes, where do you start?

 One of the first things you’ll need to do is purchase land on which to build it.
 This can be a daunting task, but with careful planning and execution, it can be a breeze.
 In this article, we will provide you with all the information you need to build on your land.